tolmachevroman/chocolate-shop-android/README.md

 The only data source is the local GraphQL web service.

 * Each Fragment inflates its own `Toolbar`.
 Although `Navigation` component allows for host-centered `AppBarLayout`, I found it difficult to customize, even simple things like changing title appearance.
-Fragment-based `Toolbar`s allow for maximum customization decoupling.
+Fragment-based `Toolbar`s allow for maximum customization and decoupling.

-Also, take a look at the [Medium article]() for more information
+Also, take a look at the [Medium article](https://medium.com/@romantolmachev/android-app-for-an-imaginary-chocolate-shop-using-navigation-hilt-livedata-with-coroutines-and-45d902cc6078) for more information

 ## Screenshots